 The calculations of the HIT yield herein represent widely accepted portfolio characteristics information based on coupon rate, current price and, for yield to worst, certain prepayment assumptions, and are not current yield or other performance data as defined by the SEC in Rule 482.

 The HIT’s long-standing investment strategy is to construct a portfolio with similar interest rate risk relative to the Bloomberg Aggregate by actively managing duration, while maintaining superior credit quality and a higher yield relative to the benchmark.

 - The HIT does not invest in corporate bonds or low credit quality securities.

 - HIT uses government/agency-insured multifamily MBS as a substitute for corporate debt and some Treasury and agency securities in the benchmark.

 - These multifamily MBS have superior credit quality relative to corporate debt, but typically have similar call protection.

-- The HIT’s yield has been consistently higher than the benchmark’s.
+- The HIT’s yield measures have been consistently higher than the benchmark’s.

-- Although historical month-over-month returns comparing the HIT to the Barclays Aggregate show significant correlation, with approximately 97% correlation for the five-year period ending September 30, 2019, the HIT’s very different composition can provide diversification benefits from other fixed-income investments and riskier assets such as equities.
+- Although historical month-over-month returns comparing the HIT to the Bloomberg Aggregate show significant correlation, with approximately 99% correlation for the five-year period ending January 31, 2024, the HIT’s very different composition can provide diversification benefits from other fixed-income investments and riskier assets such as equities.